The New Alzheimer’s Blood Test That Could Change Your Life

 Multiple clinical trials are in progress looking at whether antibodies can be used to reduce or prevent cognitive impairment.
 Lifestyle changes such as regular exercise, a whole foods diet, a rich social life, and minimizing vascular disease risk can all help slow Alzheimer’s progression.
 “There are a lot of benefits to early detection and accurate diagnosis,” Edelmayer says.
 She explains that early detection gives families the power to plan for the future, as well as an incentive to help their loved one change their lifestyle for the better.
 “There’s also potential to get enrolled and involved in clinical trials where you might see the most benefit at an earliest phase of the disease,” she notes.

-Dr. Hansson hopes this blood test will open new avenues to learn about slowing Alzheimer’s progression.
+As for the blood test that measures tau, Dr. Hansson hopes it will open new avenues to learn about slowing Alzheimer’s progression.
 “I think this test will facilitate the development of disease modifying therapies that hopefully can slow down or even stop the disease,” he says.
 Participants could participate in trials that track and monitor their symptoms in the long term, giving experts a better idea of how to stop memory loss from occurring.

 “It really is an exciting time for the field right now,” Edelmayer says.
 “These blood tests are just one example of the efforts that are ongoing to support not only detection and diagnosis, but also will help to support the development of new drugs and therapeutics and interventions in the future.”
 These small steps all play a role in working toward the seminal goal of an Alzheimer’s cure.

 Alzheimer’s Stats: Alzheimer’s Association. (n.d.)
 “Facts and Figures.” alz.org/alzheimers-dementia/facts-figures